 Emergency vouchers are provided for registered clients of the Salvation Army for use in our local Thrift Stores for clothing, furniture & household items.
 Other emergencies are assessed on an individual basis.
-In 2012 the Salvation Army gave $10,000 in vouchers for clothing and household items at our Thrift Stores to those in need on the North Shore.
+The Salvation Army gaves vouchers for clothing and household items at our Thrift Stores to those in need on the North Shore.

 If a disaster occurs in British Columbia, members from all of the Salvation Army’s are called in to set up warehouses with food, furniture and clothing for those in the community stricken by the disaster.
 We also send out mobile catering vehicles that serve food to the disaster relief crews.

 Locally if a disaster occurs, we may be called to refurnish peoples homes, provides food, link people to shelters, etc…